A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Algorithm

-Particularly, on every fractional node of the search tree we branch on an arc $\arcp \in \Arcs$ whose left-hand side of \eqref{eq:fixingarc} is closest to $0.5$.
+Particularly, on every fractional node of the search tree we branch on an arc $\arcp \in \Arcs$ whose {\cdionne fractional value} is closest to $0.5$.
 That is, we generate two children, one in which the arc is prohibited and another in which the arc is selected.
-When banning an arc from the RMP, we modify \eqref{eq:2a} by replacing $w_{\pairarc}$ with a sufficiently large positive number $M$.
+When banning an arc from the RMP, we modify Equation \eqref{eq:2a} by replacing $w_{\pairarc}$ with a sufficiently large {\cred negative} number $M$.
 By doing so, the length of any path in any copy traversing that arc approaches negative infinity, thereby ruling it out due to the definition of $\recucy$ and $\recuch$.
-On the other hand, enforcing an arc $\arcp \in \Arcs$ requires the inclusion of constraint \eqref{eq:fixingarc} in the RMP.
+On the other hand, enforcing an arc $\arcp \in \Arcs$ requires the inclusion of the {\cdionne following} constraint in the RMP:

 The addition of constraint \eqref{eq:fixingarc} changes the reduced cost of a chain and cycle.
-If we let $\enfoarcs \subseteq \Arcs $ be the set of selected arcs in a branch-and-bound node, the reduced cost of a column in the $\fm$-th MDD, is now given by
+If we let $\enfoarcs \subseteq \Arcs $ be the set of selected arcs in a branch-and-bound node, the reduced cost of a column in the $\fm$th MDD, is now given by